of our waste was recycled in January-July 2022

 - We have reduced our consumption of single use plastics, already using 1000 less plastic bottles than previous years due to plumbed-in water coolers around College and the removal of plastic water bottles from point of sale outlets.

-- We have recently purchased a juice machine – in the month of July alone (our peak time for external conferences), we reduced waste by 700 juice cartons.
+- A juice machine purchased last year saw us reduce waste by 700 juice cartons in the month of July alone (our peak time for external conferences).

 - Farthings café uses plastic free tea bags, paper straws, compostable cups/lids and wooden tea spoons.